ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 ### Stop loss rule

 When I'm trading I also like to use a [stop loss](https://www.investopedia.com/articles/stocks/09/use-stop-loss.asp) rule to help limit  losses and manage risk.
-A stop loss rule is a different kind of exit, one that kicks in to stop us losing more than a certain amount of money.
+A stop loss rule is a different kind of exit, one that kicks in to stop us from losing more than a certain amount of money.

 In the following stop loss rule I'm setting a maximum loss of 2% per position before exiting: